Quinn Sullivan (musician): Career

 Sullivan made a guest appearance on Buddy Guy's Grammy-nominated album Skin Deep, released in 2008.
 His solo can be heard on the track "Who's Gonna Fill Those Shoes."
 His single, "Summer of Love," was released in 2009.
 Quinn released his debut album, Cyclone, in February 2011.
 He went on tour in the summer of 2011 with Buddy Guy to promote his album.
 In the fall of 2011, Quinn played such venues as Austin City Limits Music Festival and BB King's Blues Club in New York City.

 In April 2013, Quinn Sullivan played at Madison Square Garden with his mentor Buddy Guy during the first night of the 2013 Crossroads Guitar Festival.
 That same year, he sat in with The Roots on Late Night with Jimmy Fallon, and was the musical guest on The Tonight Show with Jay Leno.

 On January 16, 2014, Sullivan returned to The Ellen DeGeneres Show to perform "She Gets Me" from his album Getting There.
 He was given the first 60th Anniversary Stratocaster, signed by DeGeneres.

 In 2015, Sullivan traveled to India to perform with Buddy Guy at The Mahindra Blues Festival, Mumbai.
 In 2017, he again performed at the festival as one of the headliners.

 Midnight Highway, Sullivan's 2017 release, peaked at number 3 on the Billboard Top Blues Albums Chart.

 On June 4, 2021, Sullivan released his fourth studio album, Wide Awake, preceded by the singles "All Around The World", "How Many Tears", and "In A World Without You".

+On June 7, 2024, Sullivan released his 5th album “Salvation”, his most personal album, partly influenced by lost loves and the tragic death of his mother at aged 57 from a sudden illness.